woelper/lynx/README.md

 # lynx
 ## A _very_ minimal audio player

-This is a for-fun minimal cros-platform audio player.
+This is a for-fun minimal cross-platform audio player.
 It's written as a challenge to replicate something that works like xmms or winamp in Rust.

 ![screenshot](screenshot.png)